heyitsmdr/armeria-web/docs/roles.md

 abundance of example data.
 Anyone can contribute to the game, so long as you adhere to the [License](../LICENSE), [Contributing](docs/contributing.md), and [Code of Conduct](docs/code-of-conduct.md) docs.
 If you would like to have a deeper involvement with the development of Armeria and/or would like to help with building in-game content, you can join our community Discord and let us know!

 ### Will all core contributors be given a priviledged character?

-Yes, you will be given a priviledged character so that you can help curate in-game content and help maintain the community both inside and outside of the game.
+Generally speaking, yes, you will be given a priviledged character so that you can help curate in-game content and help maintain the community both inside and outside of the game.
+However, if you have no desire to help in-game and want to help purely from a code standpoint, that is fine as well!